deckarep/tips/README.md

 cluster of any size.
 It allows you to confidently slice and dice nodes, filter/nodes, remotely execute commands and manage your nodes collectively using an effective pattern modeled after cloud automation software.

+### Alpha
+This code is currently being developed in a **rapid prototyping** mode.
+Therefore you will not see much unit-testing as too much code is changing and being actively refactored as the design and approach is tightened up.
+If you use this at this stage please understand that things are bound to change or be broken until I promote this software to being at the "beta" stage.
+Currently only MacOS builds are working.

 ### Definitions
 * **[Tailscale](https://tailscale.com/)**: makes creating software-defined networks easy: securely connecting users, services, and devices
 * **[tailnet](https://tailscale.com/kb/1136/tailnet)**: a single private network built from one or more nodes using Tailscale